A young woman with dark hair and earrings, wearing a gray turtleneck sweater, smiling with arms crossed outdoors in front of green foliage.

 About

-As a doctor, fine artist and environmentalist, I bring a strong foundation in advocacy, cross-disciplinary collaboration and science communication.
-Community building has been a keey part of my journey, and working closely with organisations including Doctors for the Environment Victoria, Medical Pantry and CLIMARTE has lent me a collaborative leadership style.
-In my theory of change, I am committed to systems improvement through piloting projects which synergise diverse craft groups and employs the medical humanities to deliver compassionate, safe, holistic patient care.
+As a doctor and environmentalist, I bring a strong foundation in advocacy, cross-disciplinary collaboration and science communication.
+Community building has been a key part of my journey, and working directly with organisations including Doctors for the Environment Victoria,

 My advocacy art exhibition and curatorial debut, Do No Harm: Reflections on Healthcare, opened to public late October 2025 at No Vacancy Gallery in Melbourne’s CBD.
 The Virtual Gallery is available here.